hatsyjs/http-header-value/README.md

 ### Date/Time

-Date and time has special format in headers.
+Date and time value has special format in headers.
 > `Date:` __`Wed, 21 Oct 2015 07:28:00 GMT`__ \
 > `Set-Cookie:` __`id=a3fWa; Expires=Wed, 21 Oct 2015 07:28:00 GMT`__

-The parser represents such values as `HthvItem` of `date-time` type.
+The parser represents such value as `HthvItem` of `date-time` type.
 ```typescript
 import { hthvParse } from 'http-header-value';